SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 # Username-Tag-Creator

-A Lambda function to create labels with the creator ID to track who did what.
+A This Lambda function createsi labels with the creator ID to track who did what.
 The lambda function fires when any AWS resource is deployed using the console or the AWS SDK for Python (Boto3).
 Once the resource resource is implemented, Cloudwatch sends the event to a Topic SNS that will later be sent to the lambda function allowing it to be executed from any account and region within the organization.

 In this case we will implement the function in account A to be executed from account B of the organization